Compost and Green Bin

 - Sawdust from wood (not pressure treated or from melamine, composite wood, or particle board)

-What is Not Accepted
+What is not Accepted in the Green bin

 - Artificial flowers and plants